 A portable coffee machine is exactly what it says on the tin – a coffee machine that you can take travelling, with a much smaller weight and capacity.
 There are multiple types of portable coffee machines available to suit your preferences when it comes to get your morning cuppa.

 There are typically five different types of portable coffee makers – automatic types, automatic pod types, pot types, press types, and vacuum types.
-These three coffee machine types all have their advantages and disadvantages, so it really comes down to what you want out of your portable coffee.
-Here’s what every type means:
+These coffee machine types all have their advantages and disadvantages, so it really comes down to what you want out of your portable coffee.

 Automatic portable coffee machines

 Automatic portable coffee machines are probably what you’re looking for, automating the process entirely down to you simply needing to put water and coffee in and turn it on.
 Automatic portable coffee machines are usually small enough to carry and operate with a single hand, are robust enough to take on a plane, and while they might not look all that interesting, they make up for it in ease of use.
 You might struggle to find an automatic portable coffee machine that’ll grind the beans for you as well, but for coffee while travelling, it’s worth the trade-off.

 Portable pod coffee machines function exactly the same as non-pod automatic coffee machines, except with the addition of pod capability.
 Instead of inserting ground coffee, all you need to do is give it water and a compatible pod, and your portable pod coffee machine will brew your coffee.

 After a new coffee machine?
 Shop coffee machines with some of our referral partners^